vijaykumarcse007/Life-Skills/document.md

 ```

 ### Explanation:
-select keyword selects First_name and last_name from the Employee table and uses RIGHT JOIN on Department table on a condition if Department_ID is Equals on both the tables.
+SELECT keyword selects First_name and last_name from the Employee table and uses RIGHT JOIN on Department table on a condition if Department_ID is Equals on both the tables.

 ## Full Join